testcontainers/testcontainers-java/docs/usage/webdriver_containers.md

 To do this, simply add extra parameters to the rule constructor:

     new BrowserWebDriverContainerRule(
-            DesiredCapabilities.chrome(),
-            RECORD_ALL,
+                    .withDesiredCapabilities(DesiredCapabilities.chrome())
-            new File("./target/"))
+                    .withRecordingMode(VncRecordingMode.RECORD_ALL, new File("./target/"))

-or if you don't want to keep videos of tests that passed:
+or if you only want videos for test failures:

     new BrowserWebDriverContainerRule(
-            DesiredCapabilities.chrome(),
-            RECORD_FAILING,
+                    .withDesiredCapabilities(DesiredCapabilities.chrome())
-            new File("./target/"))
+                    .withRecordingMode(VncRecordingMode.RECORD_FAILING, new File("./target/"))

-Note that the third parameter should be a directory where recordings can be saved.
+Note that the seconds parameter to `withRecordingMode` should be a directory where recordings can be saved.

 ## More examples